 With that in mind, how can you tell if a Pokémon card is real or fake?

 The first and most obvious way to check for a fake is to compare the card you’re buying with an official image online.
 Look for different HP numbers, spelling errors, and incorrect art.
 Make sure that the font and design match what The Pokémon Company uses for all cards.
 If the card looks noticeably different from its official image, it should be clear that it’s a fake.

-If you have access to a physical card, a very quick way to test if the card is fake is to look around the edges.
-Real Pokémon cards have a very thin sheet of black or silver between the blue of the card.
+If you have access to a physical card, a very quick way to test if it’s fake is to look around the edges.
+Real Pokémon cards have a very thin sheet of black or silver between the blue parts of the card.
 Most fake cards won’t have this, so if you don’t see it, the card you’re holding isn’t legit.